 Firmware is a type of software that controls the low-level programming of a device’s hardware.
 It contains the basic functions or even the entire operating system of the device.

-Updating the firmware of AirPods manually can be difficult, but Apple says it can be done automatically.
-Here are the steps to update your AirPods firmware:
+Updating the firmware manually can be difficult, but Apple says it can be done automatically.
+Follow these steps:

 - Keep your AirPods turned on and connected to your iPhone via Bluetooth.